 Additional activities include research partnerships, case studies of successful cooperation, expert perspectives, and more.

-The NDC Partnership is guided by a Steering Committee comprised of developed and developing nations and international institutions, and managed by a Support Unit based in Washington and Bonn, Germany.
+The NDC Partnership is guided by a Steering Committee comprised of developed and developing nations and international institutions, and facilitated by a Support Unit hosted by the World Resources Institute and based in Washington and Bonn, Germany.
 The NDC Partnership is co-chaired by the Governments of Germany and Morocco.